-Sections 2-5 of this report address safety aspects of the general LTO framework, providing for each aspect the background, common elements and differences identified among the approaches used in the participating Member States, future challenges, and recommendations.
-Appendix I of this report provides a list of related regulatory documents for each participating Member State.
-Appendix II shows the processes of scoping and screening.
-Also a list of Working Group 1 meetings and a list of Working Group 1 members are provided.
+Sections I.2-6 of this Appendix address safety aspects of the general LTO framework, providing for each aspect the background, common elements and differences identified among the approaches used in the participating Member States, future challenges, and recommendations.
+Section I.7 of this Appendix provides a list of related regulatory documents for each participating Member State.
+The processes of scoping and screening are presented in Section 2.5 of the main report.

-2. LAWS AND REGULATIONS RELEVANT TO LONG TERM OPERATION
+I.2.
+LAWS AND REGULATIONS RELEVANT TO LONG TERM OPERATION